Publication Ethics and Malpractice Statement

 Data Fabrication and Falsification

-Authors must not engage in data fabrication or falsification.
+Authors must not engage in data fabrication, falsification, or citation manipulation.
 All data, facts, citations, names, initials, and other details presented must be accurate and verifiable.
 Authors are liable for the accuracy of the information provided in the manuscript.

 Conflicts of Interest